PreethiMkd/Image-processing-for-brain-tumor-with-GUI-/README.md

-# Image-processing-for-brain-tumor-with-GUI-
+# image-procesing-to-detect-brain-tumor-and-aneurysm
-An image processing system to detect brain tumor and classify it with interactive graphics user interface
+A matlab project to detect brain disease (Brain tumor ) and neural disease (Aneurysm).

+RUN THE SRP.M MATLAB CODE
+OTHER FILES ARE INTERNALLY CALLED